 However, to provide accurate disclosure to buyers, you should have the system checked by a licensed electrician.
-Working on any electric in the State of Washington requires a permit.
+Working on any electricity in the State of Washington requires a permit.
 Regardless of whether the outlets are grounded or are wired in conduit, you are not required as a seller to upgrade the wiring.
 Your essential obligation is to accurately disclose your knowledge of the electrical system to buyers.
 And this leads to your question about whether the outlets “will be a problem when buyers hire a home inspector.”
 Problems you already know about should not be left for some home inspector to discover, while you hold your breath in suspense.
 If you disclose the problem up front, it can become an as-is part of the sale.
 If the home inspector reveals it to the buyers, it can become an expensive subject of negotiation.
 Worse still, the buyers could hire an incompetent home inspector who says nothing about the problem.
 If the buyers were then to learn about it after the close of escrow, you could have a sticky liability issue on your hands.
 The best approach when selling a home is to disclose everything you know.
-Don’t wait to see what the buyers home inspector discloses.
+Don’t wait to see what the buyer's home inspector discloses.
 This is the best way to have a clean, smooth transaction, without repercussions after the sale is completed.
-If you have the outlets and wiring evaluated by a qualified electrician, you may find that the outlets can be grounded at nominal expense.
+If you have the outlets and wiring evaluated by a qualified electrician, you may find that the outlets can be grounded at a nominal expense.
 Then there will be no outlet problem to disclose and no need to sweat the home inspection.

 Knob and Tube Wiring - The EMF issue